-Chris While: vocals, guitar, bodhran, darbuka and percussion, and Julie Matthews: vocals, piano, guitar, acordion and gazouki have been nominated ten times in the BBC Radio 2 Folk music awards in the 'best song, best duo, best live act' categories and winning best duo in 2009.
-This they are celebrating 25 years as a duo.
-There will be a brand new album and an extensive tour of the UK to celebrate as well as numerous summer festival performances including the Pengwern Stage 'Take Over' where they will curate that stage on Sunday 25th August to celebrate their anniversary, more about that here.
+Chris While vocals, guitar, bodhran, darbuka and percussion, and Julie Matthews vocals, piano, guitar, acordion and gazouki have been nominated ten times in the BBC Radio 2 Folk music awards in the 'best song, best duo, best live act' categories and winning best duo in 2009.
+Last year they celebrated 25 years the longest lasting female duo in the country with a brand new album and an extensive tour of the UK to celebrate as well as numerous summer festival performances including the Pengwern Stage 'Take Over' where they curated that stage last August to celebrate their anniversary, more about that here.

-Chris and Julie are more powerful than ever and remain at the very top of their game.
-Last year they were named ‘Artists of the Year’ at the prestigious Port Fairy Music Festival in Australia, one of the biggest events of its kind in Australasia.
+Chris and Julie are more powerful and popular than ever and remain at the very top of their game.

 Chris plays: Fiddle, Mandolin, Tenor Guitar, Bouzouki, Ukulele, Banjo, Oud, Whistle and Native American Flute.